RheingoldRiver/mwcleric/README.md

 # MediaWiki Client Library for Editing and Revision In Code (MW CLERIC)

-River's tools for writing Python scripts for MediaWiki wikis, including the Fandom wiki farm.
+River's tools for writing Python scripts for MediaWiki wikis.

 For full docs, please see [readthedocs.io](https://mwcleric.readthedocs.io/en/latest/index.html).